Tom Conley (American football)

-Thomas Conley was an American football player and coach of football and basketball.
+Thomas Aquinas Conley (May 7, 1908 – December 14, 1976) was an American football player and coach of football and basketball.
 Conley played college football at the University of Notre Dame from 1928 to 1930.
 He was the captain of the 1930 Notre Dame Fighting Irish football team, which won a national championship.
-Conley was named a Second Team All-American as an end that year.
+Conley was named a second-team All-American as an end that year.
 He served as the head football coach at La Salle University from 1931 to 1932 and at John Carroll University from 1936 to 1942, compiling a career college football coaching record of 33–34–7.
 Conley was also the head basketball coach at La Salle from 1931 to 1933 and at John Carroll from 1936 to 1943, tallying a career college basketball mark of 86–87.
 He worked as an assistant football coach in charge of the ends at his alma mater, Notre Dame, from 1933 to 1935.
 A native of Philadelphia, Conley attended Roman Catholic High School there.

+Conley died from pneumonia, on December 14, 1976, in Chicago.